deadratfink/jy-transform/README.md

 - [JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript) = _*.js_ (JS object)
 - [JSON](http://json.org) = _*.json_ (JS object serialized as JSON)

-As mentioned above a _middleware_ can apply particular actions on the intermediate JS object via injected functions.
-This is an optional part for [transformation](#transformation) phase.
+As mentioned above the configured `transform` callback can apply particular actions on the intermediate JS object, but this is an optional part for [transformation](#transformation) phase.

 #### Writing To